LelsersLasers/Applied-Comp-Sci/80sGame/README.md

         - Clicking anywhere else or pressing Enter will start the game
         - Directions
             - Click anywhere to return to welcome screen
     - Main Game
         - Background music will auto start
             - Clicking the screen or pressing Enter will toggle it on/off
         - Clicking the screen while dead returns the player to the welcome screen
     - Flashing text
 - Everything is scaled with canvas.width or canvas.height
-    - Designed around 900x700 px screen, but looks/works completely fine on any resonable screen size
+    - Designed around 900x700 px screen, but looks/works completely fine on (basically) any screen size
     - The player is a squares and scales off the height
         - (player is technically 10:11, but to keep the ratio both numbers have to scale off of 1 number)
         - Same with on screen buttons